circlespainter/quasar-skynet/README.md

 ## Getting started

-Optionally adjust the JVM settings at the end of `build.gradle` and the buffer size constant at the beginning of `Skynet.java`.
+Optionally adjust the JVM settings at the end of `build.gradle` and the buffer size constant at the beginning of `Util.java`.
 Then:

 ```
 ./gradlew run